rperez-torro/mason-asl-lsp/README.md

 ## 📋 Why This Plugin?

-**Before**: Complex manual setup with 50+ lines of configuration
+**Before**: Complex manual setup with 50+ lines of configuration + dependency management
 **After**: Zero-configuration - just add the plugin!

 This plugin eliminates the need for:

 - ❌ Manual server registration with lspconfig
-- ❌ Mason exclusion filters
+- ❌ Mason and mason-lspconfig dependencies
+- ❌ Complex dependency management
 - ❌ File detection autocmds
 - ❌ Capability setup
 - ❌ Adding servers to your configuration table

+**Powered by Neovim 0.11+ native LSP API** - no external dependencies required!

 ## 🤝 Contributing